ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 ## Server Lists {#server-lists}

-To facilitate regular updates of lists of trusted servers, clients SHOULD implement the server list format specified here.
-Server lists MUST be formatted as JSON {{!RFC8259}} objects and contain the key "servers".
-Server lists MAY also contain the keys "sources" and "reports".
+To facilitate regular updates of lists of trusted servers, a common server list format is specified here.
+A server list is a JSON
+{{!RFC8259}} object that contains the key "servers".
+Server list objects MAY also contain the keys "sources" and "reports".
+{{appendix-server-list}} contains an example server list in the format described here.

+Server lists have the "application/roughtime-server+json" media type.

-The value of the "servers" key MUST be a list of server objects, each containing the keys "name", "version", "publicKeyType", "publicKey", and "addresses".
+The value of the "servers" key is a list of server objects, each containing the keys "name", "version", "publicKeyType", "publicKey", and "addresses".

-The value of "name" MUST be a string and SHOULD contain a server name suitable for display to a user.
+The value of "name" is a string that contains a server name suitable for display to a user.

-The value of "version" MUST be an integer that indicates the highest Roughtime version number supported by the server.
+The value of "version" is an integer that indicates the highest Roughtime version number supported by the server.

 NOTE TO RFC EDITOR: remove this paragraph before publication.
 To